-Proposers are required to confirm that the organization agrees to determine initial eligibility and re-determine eligibility annually for all direct service program participants in accordance with the county's current PRC plan.
+Proposers must confirm that the organization agrees to determine initial eligibility and re-determine eligibility for all direct service program participants in accordance with the county's current PRC plan.

-Proposers are required to confirm that they will develop, maintain, and update an individual case file for each direct-service program participant.
+Proposers must confirm that it will develop, maintain, and update an individual case file for each direct-service program participant.
 Case files cannot be destroyed without the express, written permission of Department.

 2.1.C.
-Explain How Your Proposed Program Fills a Service Gap in the Community the Program Intends to Serve
+Explain How Your Proposed Program Fills a Service Gap in the Community for the target population the Program is Intended to Serve

 Proposers are required to provide a problem statement or needs statement for their program that explains how the proposed program fills a service gap in the community to be served.
-Proposers should include details about the community and demonstrate in-depth knowledge of needs in the context of the area(s) selected.
+Proposers should include details about the community and demonstrate in-depth knowledge of the needs in the context of the area(s) selected.
+CCDJFS has identified the following increasing gaps in Clark County Services.
+Proposers are encouraged to address one or more of these areas where it is consistent with their proposed program.